valhallac/google-photos-backup/README.md

 ## Notes and Tips

-- The script is configured to download a maximum of 10 media items for debugging purposes.
-You can adjust the `max_items` variable in the script to download more items.
+- The script is configured to download a maximum of 100 media items per page.
+You can adjust the `pageSize` parameter in the script to control the number of items per page.

 - Ensure that your Google account has the necessary permissions to access the Google Photos API.